microsoft/TypeScript-Handbook/pages/Advanced Types.md

 A conditional type `T extends U ?
 X : Y` is either *resolved* to `X` or `Y`, or *deferred* because the condition depends on one or more type variables.
 When `T` or `U` contains type variables, whether to resolve to `X` or `Y`, or to defer, is determined by whether or not the type system has enough information to conclude that `T` is always assignable to `U`.

-As an example of some types that are immediately resolved, we can take a look at the following example:
+As an example of some types that are immediately resolved, we can take a look at the following:

 ```ts
 declare function f<T extends boolean>(x: T): T extends true ? string : number;